campbell17/campbell17-v2/journal/draft-untitled.md

 - Extremeness or Truth, create that which will be remembered.

 <!-- Candidate note -->
 - Steve Douglas-Craig wrote romantic comedies in college, but would never be caught dead seeing one in the theater.
-Horror/Thriller was his genre of choice.
+Horror/Thriller is his genre.
 The dean asked him why he would write movies he would never see.
 Note: Write the story you would not be able to put down.